tsimeonov/Computer-Science/js-guide/Ch8-Controling-Browsers-Reading-Browser_information.md

 |  print()  | Opens a dialog for printing the window contents |

 ## 8.2.8 Executing functions in a Time-Controlled Manner

+If you want to execute certain functions within a web page with a delay (once) or ar certain intervals (repeatedly), the `window` object provides several helper methods for this purpose.